alteryx/compose/docs/source/install.rst

 Install
 =======

-Compose is available on PyPI and Conda-forge for Python version 3.7 or later.
+Compose is available for Python 3.7, 3.8, and 3.9.
+It can be installed from pip, conda, or from source.

 pip
 ===